ajl2718/whereabouts/README.md

 poetry install
 ```

+The current process for using Australian data from the GNAF is as follows:
 1) Download the latest version of GNAF core from https://geoscape.com.au/data/g-naf-core/
 2) Update the `setup.yml` file to point to the location of the GNAF core file
 3) Finally, setup the geocoder.
 This creates the required reference tables